minprog/uva-prog-wis/10 Week 1/40 Problem Set 3/10 Problem Set 3.md

 the target.
 Similarly, the key `ATTA` matches this target starting at 0, if we allow a substitution of `G` for the second `T` in the key string.

-We can build on your function from Problem 2 to solve this problem.
+We can build on your function from Problem B to solve this problem.
 In particular, consider the following steps.
 First, break the key string into two parts (where one of the parts could be an empty string).
 Let's call them `key1` and `key2`.
 For each part, use your function from